BJP leader Tajinder Bagga faces arrest again, Mohali court issues warrant | Law-Order

 The arrest warrant was issued by the court of Judicial Magistrate Ravtesh Inderjit Singh.

-''Whereas Tajinder Pal Singh Bagga, s/o Pritpal Singh, r/o B-1/170, Janak Puri New Delhi stands charged with the offence punishable U/Sec 153-A, 505, 505 (2), 506 IPC.
-You are hereby directed to arrest the said Tajinder Pal Singh Bagga and to produce him before me,'' the judge said in the order in a direction to the officer incharge of police station, state cyber crime.
+''Whereas Tajinder Pal Singh Bagga...stands charged with the offence punishable U/Sec 153-A, 505, 505 (2), 506 IPC, you are hereby directed to arrest the said Tajinder Pal Singh Bagga and to produce him before me,'' the judge said in the order in a direction to the officer incharge of the police station, state cyber crime.

 The next date of hearing in the case is May 23.